 The Company is currently developing a 1,200MW windfarm.

-In September 2019 the UK government announced that the project had been successful in winning Contracts for Difference (CfD) for its entire forecast output of 1,200MW, for delivery year 2023/24.
-In January 2020 onshore construction works began, satisfying a critical consent condition to commence these works before 11 March 2020.
+In September 2019 the UK government announced that the project had been successful in winning Contracts for Difference (CfD) for its entire forecast output of 1,200MW, for delivery year 2024/25.